wencov/flight/README.md

   - DAX is used to generate `date` table, `origin[Volume]` column, `[% Delay]` measure for example

 - PowerQuery to ingest and process the data sources
-  - ETL is performed by PowerQuery and modified M code
+  - ETL is performed by PowerQuery and modifying M code

 - Data model design with fact and dimension tables based on reporting requirements
   - This report is supported by a dimensional model in star schema

 - Visuals that best assist a user in analyzing this dataset and display insights;
-  - Various visuals are utilized include bar chart, line chart, as well as maps
+  - Various visuals are utilized include bar chart, line chart, tables as well as maps

 - Visual/Page and Report level filters
   - `Arrival Type` is set as report level filter, while page leve filter includes `Airline Name`